whyjz/GLAFT/doc/reference.md

     Parameters
     -------------
     gtiff: geotiff file path (much be single band. e.g., Velocity component, such as Vx)
-    ax: plotting axes (matplotlib.axes object)
+    ax:    matplotlib.axes object to place the plot
     cm_settings: colormap settings to be used in the visualization.
            Default: {'vmin': -2, 'vmax': 2, 'cmap': cramericm.broc_r}

     Returns
     --------------
-    cm_settings: colormap settings using in the visualization. image with NAOF filtered applied
+    cm_settings: colormap settings using in the visualization.

 ### `glaft.prep_colorbar_mappable(vmin=-2, vmax=2, cmap=cramericm.broc_r)`